 Instructions

-The first time I had this dish was when my mom served it at Thanksgiving in 2005.
-It’s a different from traditional Thanksgiving sides and it looks in a serving dish with orange chunks of butternut squash, burgundy dried cranberries, and a hint of green from the chopped parsley.
+The first time I had this dish was when my mom served it on Thanksgiving in 2005.
+It’s different from traditional Thanksgiving sides and it looks great a serving dish with orange chunks of butternut squash, burgundy dried cranberries, and a hint of green from the chopped parsley.

 If you are looking for a healthy side dish to serve this fall or for Thanksgiving, give Butternut Squash Rice Pilaf a try.